scalabli/quo/docs/exceptions.rst

 In this case exceptions will not be handled at all and bubbled up as you would expect.

-Starting with quo 3.0 you can also use the :meth:`Command.main` method but disable the standalone mode which will do two things: disable exception handling and disable the implicit :meth:`sys.exit` at the end.
+You can also use the :meth:`Command.main` method but disable the standalone mode which will do two things: disable exception handling and disable the implicit :meth:`sys.exit` at the end.